 The most common student loan term is 10 years.
 If you want to borrow for a shorter or longer period, you’ll have to check the range of terms each lender offers.

 Your student loan term has a big effect on your monthly payments.
-The longer your loan, the less you’ll pay each month.
+The longer your loan term, the less you’ll pay each month.
 If you’re borrowing a high balance, for instance, see if the lender can help keep payments affordable with a loan term that’s longer than 10 years.
-Keep in mind that a longer loan term means you’ll pay significantly more in interest, though.
+Keep in mind, however, that a longer loan term means you’ll pay significantly more in interest.

-On the other hand, if you’re not borrowing much or are expecting to earn a lot after graduating, you might benefit more from a five-year loan term.
-This shorter term will get you out of debt faster and likely will come with a lower student loan rate.
+On the other hand, if you’re not borrowing much or are expecting to earn a lot after graduation, you might benefit more from a five-year loan term.
+This shorter term will get you out of debt faster and, more importantly, will likely come with a lower student loan rate.

-The process of finding the best graduate school loans starts with familiarizing yourself with lenders that offer them.
-From there, you can start comparing grad school loans based on rates, fees, and other terms that are important to you.
+The process of finding the best graduate school loans — at least in terms of private loans — starts with familiarizing yourself with the lenders that offer them.
+From there, you can begin comparing grad school loans based on rates, fees and other terms that are important to you.

-Kick off your search with the five lenders below.
-After vetting many products, we think these are the student loans for graduate school that stand out.
+Kick off your search with the four lenders below.
+After vetting many products, we found these four that were competitive in the criteria listed above.

 1. Citizens Bank Graduate Student Loan

 - Citizens Bank offers fixed-rate and variable-rate student loans

 - Graduate student loan rate discount of 0.25% for autopay enrollment

 - Loyalty discount of 0.25% for borrowers with another Citizens Bank account